 A Notice of Docket Activity is an electronic notification generated by the CM/ECF system that is transmitted by email to all parties and representatives for that case.
 Notices of Docket Activity will be generated when a party or attorney e-files a document using CM/ECF or when the Court issues an order or takes other public actions in a case.
 The Notice of Docket Activity constitutes "notice" and "service" to all CM/ECF Users who have registered for e-filing participation in a particular case.
-See E-Rule 1(a)(6).
+See the Court's E-Filing Rules, E-Rule 1(a)(6).

 - Why did I receive a second Notice of Docket Activity for my filing?

 The Clerk's Office reviews all attorney filings.
 If the Deputy Clerk modifies the docket text for the filing, then he or she will send a new Notice of Docket Activity.

 - How do I choose the correct event code for my filing?

 There is a list of docketing event codes and categories posted on the Court's website.
 If you are unsure of which code to use, please call or email the E-Filing Desk at 202-418-FILE (3453) or firstname.lastname@example.org.